fb meta pixel

 A pallbearer is someone who helps carry a coffin or casket into the venue where the funeral is being held.
 Usually the pallbearers will carry the coffin from the hearse to where the service is being held.
 There may be around six to eight pallbearers, depending on the size of coffin.

-Pallbearers are usually chosen by the closest relatives of the person who has died, and may be family members, close friends or co-workers.
+Pallbearers are usually chosen by the closest relatives of the person who has died.
+They may be family members, close friends or co-workers.
 Although pallbearers have traditionally always been men, women are now also given the role.
 It is considered a great honour to be a pallbearer.

 What to expect

-It can be daunting to accept the role of pallbearer, but it usually means a lot to the bereaved to have their loved one’s closest and most important friends carrying the coffin.
+It can be daunting to accept the role of pallbearer.
+It means a lot to the bereaved to have their loved one’s closest and most important friends carrying the coffin.
 Be assured that the funeral director will be on hand to offer advice and reassurance.

 Sometimes the pallbearers will also be asked to carry the coffin back to the hearse after the service if the cremation or burial is happening elsewhere.
 You should be told before the funeral begins if this is the case.